-What about today, should not a country claiming it is founded on the principles of secularism believe in equality for all?
+What about today, should not a country claiming it is founded on the principles of secularism belief in equality for all?

-Obviously, religion still rules, and for centuries the Muslim religion has always played a key role to how Armenians were treated.
+Obviously, religion still rules, and for centuries the Muslim religion has always played a key role in how Armenians were treated.

 Many issues between the Turks and Armenians all have a link to religion, even if it is only a slight one in some cases.

 For instance, when Armenians were disappearing right before their very Turkish eyes back between the late 1800’s right through to the Armenian Genocide surprisingly only handfuls of Turkish people were worried about their safety while even less were willing to risk their own lives to save Armenians.